cs1302uga/cs1302-ceP4/README.md

 ### Getting Started

-1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory called `cs1302-javafx`:
+1. Use the command below to download and execute a shell script that retrieves the starter code for this exercise.
+No directory will be created.
+Consider it a spooky scenario.

    ```
-   $ curl -s -L https://git.io/fhAR8 | bash
+   $ curl -s -L https://git.io/Jezl6 | bash
    ```

 **NOT A CHECKPOINT: TURN SLIP IN AT END OF CLASS**